 A HTTP-POST attack typically hijacks the process of form submission on a website.
 During this attack multiple post requests are sent directly to a targeted server until its capacity is saturated and denial-of-service occurs.
 This is because the process of handling the form data and running the relatively complex functions of pushing the data to the persistence layer (usually a database) or running computations on the data, take up significant resource.

-The above Wreckuests is a script which allows you to run DDoS attacks with HTTP-flood(GET/POST).
+The Wreckuests is a script that allows you to run DDoS attacks with HTTP flood(GET/POST).
 It’s written in pure Python and uses proxy-servers as “bots”.

 HTTP flooding works best when the target server allocates a lot of resources in response to a single request.
 In order to enhance the effectiveness of a HTTP flood, attackers will create botnets to maximise the number of requests sent.

 Mitigating an application layer DDoS attack in large networks is a complex issue.
 As with cyber threats in general and at any network size, it comes down to visibility (you cannot stop what you cannot see) and giving SecOp teams the ability to block malicious traffic in real-time.

 Telesoft enables organisations that transport large volumes of data to protect themselves and their customers from this type of attack using a combination of flow monitoring in real time, data prioritisation and aggregation through auto-discovered or user-configured entity sets, IP and domain reputation, Signatures and Selective Record.
 This enables security analysts to discover anomalous behaviour, evaluate the impact and take corrective action to remove or redirect traffic.